Official Title

 2. Days of hospitalization.

-evaluate the area under the curve (AUC) for IL-6 levels drawn within 24 hours before
+will evaluate the area under the curve (AUC) for IL-6 levels drawn within 24 hours

-has a 20% lower serum IL-6 AUC one week after radiotherapy, the investigators will
+the two arms has a 20% lower serum IL-6 AUC one week after radiotherapy, the

 5. If none of the parameters in numbers 1-4 above differ in the criteria listed, the